 NREC-MD Frequently Asked Questions

-NREC-MD reviews clinical investigations of medical devices, as determined by EU Regulations in the area of clinical investigations of medical devices – Medical Device Regulation (MDR; EU No. 2017/745) and performance studies of in vitro diagnostic medical devices – In Vitro Diagnostic Medical Devices Regulations (IVDR; EU No 2017/746).
+NREC-MD reviews clinical investigations of medical devices – Medical Device Regulation (MDR; EU No. 2017/745) and performance studies of in vitro diagnostic medical devices – In Vitro Diagnostic Medical Devices Regulations (IVDR; EU No 2017/746).

 Studies of medical devices which require ethical review by NREC-MD under MDR include: